QCD equation of state matched to lattice data and exhibiting a critical point singularity: Introduction

-Therefore, we need to produce an equation of state which matches everything we know from lattice QCD simulations (for a recent review, see e.g. \cite{Ratti:2018ksb}) in the region where they are applicable, and which shows the correct singular behavior at and around the hypothesized critical point.
+In this manuscript, we produce an equation of state which matches everything we know from lattice QCD simulations up to $\mathcal{O}(\mu_B^4)$ (for a recent review, see e.g. \cite{Ratti:2018ksb}) in the region where they are applicable, and which shows the correct singular behavior at and around the hypothesized critical point.
 The latter can be inferred from the fact that the critical point of QCD is expected to be in the same universality class as the one of the 3D Ising model \cite{Rajagopal:1992qz,Berges:1998rc,Halasz:1998qr,Karsch:2001nf,deForcrand:2003vyj}.
 Our approach is similar to the one presented in Refs. \cite{Nonaka:2004pg,Bluhm:2006av}, but in our case the critical contribution is built on top of a first-principle result for the EoS, instead of relying on models such as the MIT bag or the quasiparticle model.

-We will adopt the following strategy: \begin{enumerate}[i)] \item Choose a location in the $(\mu_B,T)$ plane at which to put a critical point; \item Make use of a suitable parametrization to describe the universal scaling behavior of the EoS in the 3D Ising model near the critical point; \item Map the 3D Ising model phase diagram onto the one of QCD via a parametric, non-universal change of variables; \item Use the thermodynamics of the Ising model EoS to estimate the critical contribution to the expansion coefficients from lattice QCD; \item Reconstruct the full pressure, matching lattice QCD at $\mu_B=0$ and including the correct critical behavior. \end{enumerate}
+We will adopt the following strategy: \begin{enumerate}[i)] \item Choose a location in the $(\mu_B,T)$ plane at which to put a critical point; \item Make use of a suitable parametrization to describe the universal scaling behavior of the EoS in the 3D Ising model near the critical point; \item Map the 3D Ising model phase diagram onto the one of QCD via a parametric, non-universal change of variables; \item Use the thermodynamics of the Ising model EoS to estimate the critical contribution to the expansion coefficients up to $\mathcal{O}(\mu_B^4)$ from lattice QCD; \item Reconstruct the full pressure, matching lattice QCD up to $\mathcal{O}(\mu_B^4)$ at $\mu_B=0$ and including the correct critical behavior. \end{enumerate}